CrisCariqueo/Mindfull_Monkey-uxd/README.md

 # Mindfull Monkey
-User Experience Design for Vocación360: A Vocational Guidance Platform for High School Students in Chile
+User Experience Design for Mindful Monkey: A productivy focused app for daily use

 ## Index